Irresistibility can be confusing and doesn’t get any easier as you age and move into business!

 Be Yourself.
 When you write, Dolly was right.
 Allow your real personality and brand personality to shine through and don’t try to pretend to be someone you’re not (within limits).
 If your brand voice is corporate, then don’t try to be a stand-up comic.
 If your brand voice is friendly and approachable, then don’t be all stuffy and jargon-filled.

 Reflect Your Clients.
 The language you choose needs to reflect your ideal client.
-The words you use for a crazy-busy mum reading your content during a school run is different to the words you use for corporate lawyer types.
+The words you use for a super-busy mum reading your content during a school run is different to the words you use for corporate lawyer types.

 First Person Rocks!
 For many small businesses, writing in the first person makes your words fresh, immediate and personal.
 I, we, me, mine all work in an About Us page.
 Using he, she, it, they and there is quite corporate and academic.
 Whatever you use, be consistent throughout your writing.